nikitosssobur/Optimization-Algorithms-Implementations/README.md

 # Optimization-Algorithms-Implementations
-This repository will contain some implementations of optimization theory algorithms.
+This repository contains some implementations of optimization theory algorithms.